gobinathm/page_monitor/_posts/2025-04-06-AWS-PromotionCredit.markdown

 6. Unless authorized by us, Promotional Credit may not be used in conjunction with any other promotional or incentive offer from us or our affiliates.

-7. Promotional Credit will not be applied against any sales, use, gross receipts, or similar transaction-based taxes that may be applicable to you.
+7. Promotional Credit will not be applied against any sales, use, gross receipts, or similar transaction-based taxes that may apply to you.

 8. You may not issue any press release or make any other public disclosure regarding Promotional Credit without our prior written consent.
 In addition, you agree not to misrepresent or embellish the relationship between us and you.
 For example, you agree not to imply that we support, sponsor, or endorse you unless you have our prior written permission to do so.

 9. Promotional Credit is valid for a limited time only and cannot be redeemed after the expiration date indicated when you receive the applicable Promotional Credit code (or such other date designated by us or in these Terms).
-Redeemed Promotional Credit will be applied to offset eligible fees and charges incurred during the entire billing cycle in which it expires.
+Redeemed Promotional Credit will be applied to offset eligible charges incurred during the entire billing cycle in which it expires.
 Failure to redeem Promotional Credit before its expiration date will result in its forfeiture.
 We reserve the right to cancel Promotional Credit at any time.
 No refunds will be granted for any expired or cancelled Promotional Credit.

 10.